TRANSLATE -- A Monte Carlo Simulation of Electron Transport in Liquid Argon: Acknowledgements

 \section{Acknowledgements}

 This work was supported in part by Fermilab's LDRD support for the LArCADe project.
 Zack Beever was supported through the Fermilab Community College Internships (CCI) program.
-We are grateful to Daniel Cocks and Gregory Boyle for useful communication on electron-argon cross-sections and for providing tabulated differential cross sections for electron scattering in gaseous argon.
+Preparation of this manuscript was in part supported by the U.S. Department of Energy, Office of Science.
+We are grateful to Daniel Cocks and Gregory Boyle for useful communication on electron-argon cross sections and for providing tabulated differential cross sections for electron scattering in gaseous argon.